Employment Law

 Pocket Employment Lawyer: Real-time insights on your workplace rights

-An employer can fire an employee if they’re unable to work because their internet or phone connection is down.
+In Canada, non-unionized employees can be fired if they’re unable to work because their internet or phone connection is down.

 This is called a termination without cause.
-A worker can be fired in this manner for any reason as long as they are provided full severance pay, and the reasons for the termination aren’t discriminatory.
+You can be let go for any reason as long as you’re provided full severance pay and the reasons for your dismissal aren’t discriminatory.

-• Hourly rate employees: you simply wouldn’t put in for the time that you were disconnected and you wouldn’t be paid for it
+• Hourly employees: You simply wouldn’t put in for the time that you weren’t able to work and you wouldn’t be paid for it.

-• Salaried employees: If you are expected to work 8 hours a day, you would have to make up the working time that is lost.
+• Salaried employees: If you’re expected to work 8 hours a day, you likely would have to make up the time that was lost.

-Your employer can’t make substantial changes to your job because connection issues are preventing you from fulfilling specific duties remotely.
+Your employer can’t make substantial changes to your job because connection issues are preventing you from fulfilling specific duties.

-It’s illegal, and any major modifications to your employment can be treated as a termination of your relationship with the company.
+Not only are major modifications to the terms of your employment illegal, but they can be treated as a termination of your relationship with the company.

-An experience employment lawyer at Samfiru Tumarkin LLP can pursue a constructive dismissal claim to ensure you receive full severance pay.
+An experienced employment lawyer at Samfiru Tumarkin LLP can pursue a constructive dismissal claim to ensure you receive full severance pay.

 ADDITIONAL RESOURCES